 Dio Drone / Cheap Satanism Imagine walking home alone through some deserted, industrial area.
 A distant drone makes you aware of some presence, but nothing tangible.
 You think you are alone — but really, are you?

 Drag City (Americas) / Domino (Europe) Will Oldham is the player behind the part that is Bonnie “Prince” Billy and the musical entity that was Palace (Music / Songs / Brothers etc).
-Using these identities, Oldham has carved out a niche as the altest of alternative musicians, country or otherwise, and […]
+Using these identities, Oldham has carved out a niche as the altest of alternative musicians, country or otherwise, and when he releases a record under his own name, there is the feeling that he is letting the […]

 Thrill Jockey The dynamic trio Upper Wilds, who comprise members of Parts & Labor and Ex-models, amongst others, are using the thrill of intense guitar riffage to explore the outer limits of our recognisable universe and report back